What is cellulitis?

 Cellulitis is often caused by Staphylococcus bacteria (staph infection).
-The type of staphylococcus known as MRSA is resistant to many antibiotics.
-A MRSA infection can be hard to treat.
+One type of staphylococcus that can cause cellulitis is known as MRSA (methicillin-resistant Staphylococcus aureus).
+MRSA is resistant to many antibiotics and can be hard to treat.

-People have a higher risk of getting cellulitis if they:
+People have a higher risk of getting cellulitis repeatedly if they have:

 What are the symptoms of cellulitis?

 Cellulitis usually starts as a small, red patch that's slightly sore.
 The infected area can get larger quickly.
 In a couple of days, it could spread from a spot the size of a quarter on your calf to cover your entire lower leg.